AP World History Practice Test 2026 Official Study Guide [PDF]

 Exam Format

-The AP World History exam specifically focuses on developing a greater understanding of the evolution of global processes and contacts, in interaction with different types of human societies.
-It emphasizes relevant factual knowledge used in conjunction with leading interpretive issues and types of historical evidence.
-The course has been designed to highlight six different historical themes throughout each of the nine different time periods.
+The AP World History exam specifically focuses on developing a deeper understanding of the evolution of global processes and interactions among diverse human societies.
+It emphasizes relevant factual knowledge used with leading interpretive issues and types of historical evidence.
+The course has been designed to highlight six different historical themes throughout the nine periods.

 Unit Exam Weighting